yilinglabs/starknet-specs-milestone/README.md

 This repository tracks the progress of the [Starknet-Specs](https://github.com/joohhnnn/Starknet-Specs) project.
 It highlights key milestones and weekly progress over a three-month period.

+## Goals

+The core purpose of Starknet-Specs is to assist developers in easily understanding the operational mechanisms of Starknet at the protocol level.
+Therefore, Starknet-Specs will describe the Starknet protocol in a standardized document format.
+Additionally, we will write a series of articles explaining how major projects, such as Pathfinder, implement this protocol to help developers better master the Starknet protocols.

+Below is an outline of the planning goals for Starknet-Specs, initially focusing on protocols related to core types and nodes, followed by bridges, and finally mechanisms and ZK verifier:

+- Data structures
+  - Transaction
+  - World State

+- Nodes
+  - System Config
+  - Execution Engine - Starknet OS
+  - Carro VM, such like the opcodes, syscalls, etc.
+  - Rollup Node
+    - Rollup Node and Sequencer
+    - Rollup Node and Ethereum
+    - Rollup Node P2P
+  - Sequencer
+    - Block production
+    - Block propagation

+- Bridges
+  - Deposits
+  - Withdrawals

+- Mechanisms
+  - State diff
+  - Fee market
+  - Block finality
+  - Batch proof
+  - ...

+- ZK Verifier
+  - Setup
+  - Proof
+  - Verifier contracts

 ## Update Frequency

 - Project updates occur bi-weekly.